dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 ---
 ### Shared knowledge

-Since at least two more developers will review the changes, this ensure that more people are aware of the changes in the code base.
+Since at least two more developers will review the changes, this ensures that more people are aware of the changes in the code base.

 ---
 ### Reading and understanding code

-Code is much more often read than written.
+- Code is much more often read than written.

-Code is written once.
+- Code is written once.

-After that code is either changed or read and understood over and over again.
+- After that code is either changed or read and understood over and over again.

 ---
 ### Reading and understanding code